anilsirish/Behavioral-Cloning/writeup_report.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* video.mp4 file, video recording of vehicle driving autonomously around the track
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3 layers using 5x5 filter size and another 2 layers with 3x3 filter size and depths between 24 and 64.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+Used 0.2 as a correction angle to include side camera images in data set.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving in opposite direction in track.

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The model architecture was derived in iterations.
+First I tried with a simple model then LeNet and finally cameup with a model inspired by the architecture published by Nvidia team.

+First, I created a data loading pipeline using generators so that I could train and test with more data without consuing huge aount memory. established a solid data loading and processing pipeline to allow faster adjustment to the modeling part in the next steps.
+For this reason, the generators to stream training and validation data from disk were implemented in data_pipe.py in such a way that I could easily add more training and validation data.
+The data is organized in the folders under data, each sub folder corresponds to different runs (explained later) and if a new folder is added this is automatically added by the generators to the training / validation loop.
+Also, I wrote a fabric file to easily upload data and code to AWS, train the model and download the result to run the simulation locally

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...